Saturday, December 28, 2024

 Back when I was just a kid in the 90’s and early 2000’s, my mother and I didn’t watch too many programs together, as I mostly just watched animated programs, or whatever my dad was viewing.
 Because of this, the 90’s Drama/Fantasy series “Touched by an Angel” has always stuck with me as that rare program that my mother and I bonded over while watching together.

 The series revolved around a group of angels who take on human form, and visit individual people on Earth, who are going through very human trials and hardships, which frequently puts their faith into question.
-Roma Downey stared as a younger Irish angle named Monica, who studied under an older mentor angle named Tess, played by the late Della Reese.
+Roma Downey stared as a younger Irish angel named Monica, who studied under an older mentor angel named Tess, played by the late Della Reese.

 Fear Not!”
 (Season 1: Ep.
 9)